The top languages to learn for international business12/19/22

 Language and the Global Mindset

-The study of language also enhances cultural knowledge and is a key to developing a Global Mindset.
+The study of language also enhances cultural knowledge and a key to developing a Global Mindset.
 Thunderbird School of Global Management understands the importance of languages in business and leadership.

 The School has offered language classes since its early days in the late 1940s.
 In 2019, Thunderbird’s language program was redesigned to better suit the modern world.
 Today, all students enrolled in the Master of Global Management (MGM) must fulfill a second-language requirement to graduate, better preparing them for international business careers.